bahp/icare-risk/docs/00-getting-started.md

 You do not need to rebuild every feature during development.

 Instead, execute only your experimental phenotype using the `--only` option.
+You can also compute several phenotypes at once by providing a comma-separated list.
+This dramatically speeds up development by isolating your custom features from the rest.

 ```bash
 icare-risk-features \